-The ISS student research assistantships are summer grants that provide funding for students to perform research under an ISS professors' supervision.
+The ISS student research assistantships are summer stipends that provide funding for students to perform research under an ISS professors' supervision.
 Students apply for the internship by submitting a brief proposal, after having it reviewed by a professor.
 The topic should either be related to a subject that the professor is currently researching and/or teaching, or that the professor agrees to supervise.
 A report is due at the end of the summer, and the student is encouraged to present their report to faculty and to students of the program, as well as to the university.

 Congratulations to the 2014 ISS Summer Research Award Winners

 - Marissa Goldstein - A Comparative Case Study of Systems of Orphan Care in Johannesburg, South Africa and New York City

 - Maya Katz-Ali - Ethiopian National Project, Haifa, Israel

 Deviyani Dixit - Save the Children, Hunger and Livelihoods, Washington, D.C.